These are full wheatstone bridge strain gauges - note the production quality of the old version (top right) vs mine

 This is a manifold from a sprinkler failure investigation.
 To diagnose the burst head,

-SUMMER 2021: Bicycle Manufacturing @ WAO COMPOSITES
+May-Aug 2021: Bicycle Manufacturing @ WAO COMPOSITES